OPRAmachine/opramachine-docs/content/Site Administration/Technical Problems/email.md

 +++

 There continues to be problems with email delivery to a handful of municipalities.
 Their firewalls are improperly rejecting OPRAmachine correspondence.
 We need to investigate ways of approaching this issue and solving this problem proactively.

+## Spam Issues
+Identify towns where this is a problem

+## Amazon Issues
+We currently use Amazon SES to send outbound SMTP emails for OPRA requests sent via the site.
+We should investigate whether this is playing a role in deliverability and if alternatives may be warranted.